aaronmkwong/RandomForest/README.md

 **_REPOSITORY UNDER CONSTRUCTION_**

 This project uses Random Forest to classify a passenger's survivorship as died or survived.
 It uses the same engineered data and features as the  **[Logistic Regression Titanic Survivorship](https://github.com/aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship)** project.
+Random Forests samples the training dataset with replacement (bagging), but trees are constructed in a way that reduces the correlation between individual classifiers (Brownlee, 2021, p.93) providing an improvement over Bagged Trees.
+Bagging (or Bootstrap Aggregation) takes multiple samples from the training dataset with replacement and trains a model for each sample, then averages the predictions of all sub-models to obtain a final averaged prediction (Brownlee, 2021, p.
+92).
 The custom function rf_mod_assess() returns a dataframe of all of the classifcation report results for each of the 25 trials using Monte Carlo cross validation.

 See also the **[KNN Titanic Survivorship](https://github.com/aaronmkwong/Python-KNN-Titanic-Survivorship)** project.